mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 _"The tree... do you hear it?"_

-I looked up at my mother's chin, illuminated by the low sun of morning, and then out to the leaves on the tree swaying in the dim light.
+I looked up at my mother's chin, illuminated by the low Ara-light of morning, and then out to the leaves on the tree swaying in the dim light.

 _"The ziyu speaks"_